'Dark Knight' producer to make big-budget films with Chinese company

-The Chinese company, China Film Co, is majority-owned by state-owned China Film Group, Legendary East said.
+The Chinese company, China Film Co, is majority-owned by state-owned China Film Group STRFLC.UL, Legendary East said.

 With 2012 ticket sales of $2.7 billion, China is the second-largest film market in the world, after the United States, according to the trade group Motion Picture Association of America.